 The second set of experiments for evaluating ACs performance was on the GROUP-BY task.
 The aggregation function was count.
 Figure 7(b) shows the running time of the query for grouping on the A1 dimension for the same four cases as in the previous experiment.
 For the settings which used ACs we used a cache size of 1K.
 The A1 dimension had 300 unique grouping keys and so they all fit in the cache.
-We can see that, with regular mappers, ACs improved performance over regular combiners by a factor greater than $2\times$.
+We can see that, with regular mappers, ACs improved performance over regular combiners by a factor greater than $2\times$ .
 Adding AMs improved the performance even further.
 Since all the keys fit in the cache, we had 0% miss ratio and there was little to no difference between the two cache policies.

 Figure 7(c) shows the running time for the same query, but grouping on dimensions A1 and A2.
 Over the two dimensions we had 90,000 unique grouping keys.
 The figure also shows the miss ratio for each cache size.
-We can see that for the largest cache size, which could accommodate all the keys, the ACs bring a $3\times$ performance improvement over regular combiners.
+We can see that for the largest cache size, which could accommodate all the keys, the ACs bring a 3× performance improvement over regular combiners.
 For the small cache size case, the LRU policy becomes very expensive.
 This is due to the more complex data-structures which have to be maintained and to the replacements which take place on every miss.
 All this cost is paid without improving the miss ratio significantly.
 Still, the NR cache policy performs significantly better for the small cache sizes and is at most as expensive as the using a regular combiner.
 Due to lack of space we do not include evaluation of the query grouping on all three dimensions A1, A2, and A3.
-Its behavior was very similar to that of the previous query, and the default AC (NR policy, 1M records cache) provided around $2 \times$ improvement.
+Its behavior was very similar to that of the previous query, and the default AC (NR policy, 1M records

-(a) First stage of Set-Similarity Join, Basic To- (b) GROUP-BY A1 on the (c) GROUP-BY A ken Ordering, of DBLP $100 \times$ with $10 \times$ unique TWL dataset. the TWL dataset. tokens.
+(a) First stage of Set-Similarity Join, Basic Token Ordering, of DBLP $100\times$ with $10\times$ unique tokens.